DigitalHealthIntegration/VaccinationApp/README.md

 - Click on Get started.
 - Create a new project by tapping on the Add project box.
 - Enter the Project name
 - Tap on Create project.
-Following this, Firebase will set up a new project for you.
+Following the wizard will set up a new project for you.

 ### Step 2: Configure your app to use Firebase.